 - Yii.
 An object-oriented framework for creating large-scale web applications: online stores, CRM systems, etc. The main advantages of Yii are high performance and security.
 Corona SDK.
 The richest toolkit for developing games and applications for Android.
 Its distinctive feature is that it works in its own programming language, which is called Lua.

-It turns out that choosing a framework is not such a difficult task.
+It turns out that choosing a framework is not such a difficult task, as to publish app on play store.
 It is enough to understand in which field of activity you want to develop, and – forward.
 Choosing a framework is easy.
 The main thing is to understand in what area you want to develop.
-Advantages and disadvantages of frameworks Of course, the use of frameworks has a lot of advantages.
+Advantages and disadvantages of frameworks Of course, the use of frameworks has a lot of advantages

 Here are just a few of them: Improving the speed and ease of development Reducing the cost of creating an application Optimizing working time Writing clean code that does not require significant refactoring (processing) in the future Simply put, the framework takes on most of the work.
 For example, a programmer does not need to think about how to write data to a file – just press the corresponding button and call a method that will solve this problem.